We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 2. Kinetic energy - Energy that a body possesses by virtue of being in motion..

-Reference the infographic at the right: Releasing the load causes it to drop, converting potential energy to kinetic energy.
+Reference the infographic: Releasing the load causes it to drop, converting potential energy to kinetic energy.
 It's the harmful transfer of energy at impact between an object and the worker that can cause injury.
 Note: it's the "harmful transfer of energy" that is always the direct cause of injury in an accident event.

 Knowledge Check Choose the best answer for the question.